realBravo/chess-ai/README.md

 press 'z' to undo move,
 to play against ai turn player_one var to True found in main.py
 # requirements
-pygame - to install make sure pip is installed on system. if not use homebrew to install pip. when pip is installed type into terminal pip install pygame
+pygame - to install make sure pip is installed on system. when pip is installed type into terminal pip install pygame